jnshah014/Ryu-Encryption/README.md

 ## 1) Introduction
 This repository contains the all the current versions of the 'Ryu Encryption' software.
 'Ryu Encryption' is a lightweight tool to encrypt small amounts of data and currently offers 3 encryption levels.

+My aim for this project was to create an encryption software that offered 3 different levels of security, each of which uses a different process to encrypt data (and conversely decrypt data).
+The strength (and computational power needed) of the algorithms increase with the level.
+I will create a user interface using Python's `tkinter` module to allow the user to enter inputs and access outputs.
+Level 1 will use a Caesar Cipher, Level 2 will use a Grid Cipher and Level 3 will use a Cumulative Cyclic Caesar Cipher (please see below for more information).

+### Level 1 (Caesar Cipher)
+### Level 2 (Grid Cipher)
+### Level 3 (Cumulative Cyclic Caesar Cipher)

 ## 2) Current System in place
 ```python
 def import(self):